 Here's a good Perugia map showing the location of monuments, transportation centers, Italian language school, and recommended restaurants.

 As is true of most Umbrian and Tuscan walled hill towns, one of the best things to do is to wander through the narrow streets and along the walls at the edge of town for views of the valley.
-Here are a few of the top attractions:
+Here are top attractions:

 - Piazza IV Novembre is the heart of Perugia.
 It's a large, open square where locals and visitors congregate.
 In the center is a beautiful fountain, the Fontana Maggiore, surrounded by the Duomo (said to hold the virgen's wedding ring), the Palazzo dei Priori, and medieval buildings with shops and bars.